 You submit a guest communication to SES.HOSPEDAJES and the interface says “sent”.
 Hours later, the guest still isn’t registered.
-Or the platform hands you a cryptic numeric code with no explanation in sight.
+Or the platform hands you a bare five-digit number with no explanation in sight.

 (If the trouble is that the portal won’t load or won’t let you in, not a data rejection, that’s a different problem: see SES.HOSPEDAJES not working.
 And to understand the platform end to end, there’s the complete SES.HOSPEDAJES guide.)